DiermeierWolfgang/BeeHiveLive/README.md

 > [!Note]
 > I really don't know what I was tying to achieve.
 Getting the environment form the server didn't even mean I would be able to do something actually usefull with it.

+## Hardware Development
+Yes I developed custom PCBs for the project.
+## Testing
+Testing of the